daniellBar/dine-restaurant-website/README.md

 https://daniellbar.github.io/dine-restaurant-website/

-a resturant website based on the design in the following images.
+a restaurant website based on the design in the following images.

 so far only the desktop version is ready